Carolina Bird Club

 The Carolina Bird Club (CBC), located in Raleigh, North Carolina, and founded on March 6, 1937, is a non-profit organization that promotes bird-watching as well as ornithological conservation and education efforts.
 It has published a bulletin known as The Chat since its founding in 1937.
-The current president of the Carolina Bird Club is Susan Campbell of Apex, North Carolina.
+The current president of the Carolina Bird Club is Christine Stoughton of Merritt, NC.

 History

 The Carolina Bird Club was founded after the pastor of the West Raleigh Presbyterian Church, John H. Grey Jr., proposed the creation of a state bird club.
 The six other founding members were: